Veterans advocate claims "smoking gun" records prove toxic exposure at military base

 "Yeah, I'd have to take that question," Singh answered.

-In written statements, the Department of Defence and Veterans Affairs told CBS News that veterans' health care, safety and benefits are a priority.
+In written statements, the Department of Defense and Veterans Affairs told CBS News that veterans' health care, safety and benefits are a priority.

 A defense official said in a statement, "DoD is committed to the health and safety of our force.
 This includes the identification and mitigation of environmental health hazards in both the garrison and deployed environments.